Sens

-Sens ([sɑ̃s]) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France, 120 km from Paris.
+Sens ([sɑ̃s]) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France, 120 km southeast from Paris.

-Sens is a sub-prefecture and the second city of the department, the sixth in the region.
+Sens is a sub-prefecture and the second largest city of the department, the sixth largest in the region.
 It is crossed by the Yonne and the Vanne, which empties into the Yonne here.
+At the last census of 2021, the municipality had 27,034 inhabitants.
+Its inhabitants are called les Senonese in French.